formdatacom/formdata-docs/docs/form-descriptors/blocks.md

   * `background` - this can be any valid css value that for the `background` of the entire page.
 Commonly used with a color value.
   * `cover` - a URL for a cover image that will appear at the top of the page
   * `cover-offset` - `0` - `100`, default is `50`.
 The cover image is commonly cropped, because it has a max height.
 This property sets which part of the image will be visible.
 The default is `50` which means that the center part of the image will be visible.
 Set this to `0` if you want the top of the image to be visible, or to `100` if you want the bottom of the image to be visible.
+* `classes` - This property has several sub-properties that correspond to different sections of the form fields (label, hint, input, etc).
+Use it to defines classes that will be applied globally to the entire form.
+See [custom styling](./custom-styling.md) page.

 Example:
 ```text